2raj2raj/bitcoin-educational-content/courses/min201/en.md

 ![image](assets/en/67.webp)

 3. It's time to install the 3D parts!
 Attach them on both sides of the miner using the screws you removed from the fans.
-Screw them in until the screw head is flush with the 3D part and it is securely in place.
-Be careful not to tighten too much, as you could deform the part and one of the screws might come into contact with a capacitor.
+Screw them in until the screw head is flush with the 3D part, and it is securely in place.
+Be careful not to tighten too much, as this could deform the part and cause one of the screws to come into contact with a capacitor.

 ![image](assets/en/68.webp)